 These investments along with on-going operation and maintenance costs are supported by water users in Jaffrey and Rindge.
-When considering the high value we place on water, it is truly a bargain to have water service that protects public health, fights fires, supports businesses and the economy, and provides us with the high-quality of life we enjoy.
+When considering the high value we place on water, it is truly a bargain to have water service that protects public health, fights fires, supports businesses and the economy, and provides us with the high-quality of life

-In the national news within the past year, there has been much information concerning lead in drinking water.
+In the national news within the past few years, there has been much information concerning lead in drinking water.
 The Town follows regulatory guidance from the New Hampshire Department of Environmental Services (DES) in implementing a Lead and Copper Program.
 Jaffrey has consistently passed all lead and copper testing over the years and DES now requires Jaffrey to sample for lead and copper once every three (3) years.
-When sampling for lead and copper, Jaffrey collects samples from twenty-four (24) buildings throughout Jaffrey and Rindge.
+In 2017, Jaffrey collected samples from twenty-four (24) buildings throughout Jaffrey and Rindge.
+Lead was non-detectable in all samples and copper ranged from .042 to 0.234 ppm.
 Lead and copper samples are taken at the customer's taps and not at the water system's source.
 Lead and copper are typically not found in the drinking water source but may leach out of the pipes in homes and businesses.
-For more information vou can refer to the Town's website or the DES website.
+For more information you can refer to the Town's website or the DES website.